-Career professionals claim or imply onlv professional qualifications actually completed, use professional titles accurately, and correct any known misrepresentations of their qualifications by others.
-Career professionals truthfully represent the qualifications of their professional colleagues.
-Career professionals clearly distinguish between paid and volunteer work experience and accurately describe their continuing education and specialized training.
+Career development professionals claim or imply only professional qualifications actually completed and correct any known misrepresentations of their qualifications by others.
+Career development professionals truthfully represent the qualifications of their professional colleagues.
+Career development professionals clearly distinguish between paid and volunteer work experience and accurately describe their continuing education and specialized training.